graceezhouu/61040-portfolio/assignments/assignment1.md

 ### Evidence
 - Problem: Missing records in healthcare processes
-    1. [Many](https://www.praxisemr.com/top-ehr-physicians-systems.html) electronic health record systems exist.
-Data transfer between systems takes much effort time and is tedious.
+    1. [Many electronic health record systems exist.](https://www.praxisemr.com/top-ehr-physicians-systems.html) Data transfer between systems takes much effort time and is tedious.
 Each has unique features for different needs, but results in inconsistency.
     2. [Epic (MyChart)](https://isthmus.com/news/news/epic-dominates-the-marketplace/) current dominates online resource management in healthcare services.
 However, each hospital / medical center that uses MyChart requires a unique account.
 Accounts can be linked but there are many limitations.
+    3. UCF Associate Professor Varadraj Gurupurr compares incomplete medical records to a [leaking pipe](https://www.ucf.edu/news/what-happens-if-your-medical-records-are-incomplete/).
+His previous studies have documented that the biggest reasons for missing health information are communication and education, emphasizing the need for an organized system.
+    4. This write up by the American Medical Association details all the possible scenarios where patients can lose their records and the [significant barriers](http://ama-assn.org/system/files/2021-02/Patient-access-obtaining-medical-records-from-closed-practices.pdf) to obtaining these.
+Often times, patients are the last to be notified or not notified at all.
+    5. The [American Health Information Management Association (AHIMA)](https://www.abramslaw.com/media/announcements/destroyed-medical-records/) has posted guidance on what to do if medical records are destroyed.
+However, they are limited and provide no guarantees, further emphasizing the need for digital organization.
+    6. [Huddle health](https://huddle-health.com/missing-medical-record/) is an existing platform patients can use to organize their records.
+The downside is that it is completely separate from hospital record systems, so users need to be proactive and ensure accuracy.
+    7. The NIH breaks down the good, bad, and ugly of current electronic medical records.
+A key highlight is that it requires [constant evolution](https://pmc.ncbi.nlm.nih.gov/articles/PMC7043175/) to meet the needs of doctors and patients to achieve efficieny, and many components are still disconnected.
+    8. This research article dives deeper into existing issues with these electronic records, specifically related to how they can generate statistically significant [selection bias, informed presence bias, misclassification bias, and more](https://pmc.ncbi.nlm.nih.gov/articles/PMC10938158/).
+    9. From the perspective of companies that set up electronic health record systems, there are many [hurdles](https://www.officepracticum.com/blog/6-common-challenges-in-ehr-implementation) that need to be overcome in order to achieve a working system, including cost of use, technical ability, privacy concerns, and more.
+    10. From the perspective of physicians, many are unhappy with existing systems.
+A key complaint was too [much time is spent keying in data and too little making eye contact with patients](https://www.commonwealthfund.org/blog/2018/electronic-health-record-problem).

 - Problem: Routine methods in language learning
     1. [Language learning enrollment declines over the past 20 years and language teaching programs are feeling the impact.](https://multilingual.com/magazine/november-2024/the-decline-of-language-learning-in-us-higher-education/) This is caused by complex reasons and signifies that change is needed.
     1. The [benefits](https://pmc.ncbi.nlm.nih.gov/articles/PMC5662126/) of learning multiple languages are highlighted in this research article.
 However, as learning methods fall behind, this results in missed opportunites for many.